 PETER R. BOUTIN

 Peter has tried and arbitrated numerous employment cases involving a wide variety of issues, including age discrimination, disability discrimination, racial discrimination, discrimination based on sex, sexual harassment, discrimination based on AIDS, wrongful termination, defamation, retaliation, wage and hour, unpaid bonuses, privacy, whistleblower, and ERISA.
 In March 2018, the Daily Journal published his article entitled, “The Continuing Saga with PAGA.”
-He is listed in The Best Lawyers® in America in the practice area of employment law.
+He is listed in The Best Lawyers in America® in the practice area of employment law.
+Peter was recently recognized by The Best Lawyers in America® as the 2022 “Lawyer of the Year” in the practice area of Litigation—Labor and Employment in San Francisco.

 Commercial and Professional Malpractice Litigation

 Peter has litigated hundreds of breach of contract, trade secret, unfair business practices, business tort, legal malpractice, trademark infringement, intellectual property, and malicious prosecution claims.
 He has also handled False Claims Act cases and, together with New York counsel, won the dismissal with prejudice of a False Claims Act case involving bonds with an aggregate par value of over $171 billion.
 In April 2019, the Daily Journal published Peter’s two-part article entitled, “Social media discovery: 20 commonly asked questions.”
-He is listed in The Best Lawyers® in America in the practice area of Commercial Litigation.
+In January 2022, the Daily Journal published Peter’s two-part article entitled, “Nonparty Discovery: 20 Commonly Asked Questions.”
+He is listed in The Best Lawyers in America® in the practice area of Commercial Litigation.

 Securities Regulatory and Enforcement Matters